 Keegan Thomson-Paressant

 Welcome to my page!
-My name is Keegan, and I'm a recently graduated Masters student from Leiden University.
+My name is Keegan, and I'm a recently graduated PhD student from the Paris Observatory.
 I have dual French-Australian citizenship, and am fluent in both languages.
 I completed my undergraduate diploma at the Australian National University (Australia), specialising in Astronomy and Astrophysics, before moving on to complete a Masters degree in Astronomy research at Leiden University (Netherlands).
+Most recently, I defended my PhD at the Paris Observatory (France), with a thesis dedicated to the study of magnetism in delta Scuti variable stars.

 About me image